Donor-advised funds: Simplify your giving strategy

 Your relationship team can help

-Given their flexibility, tax treatment, and relative ease of use, there are clear reasons why donor-advised funds are growing in popularity.
-But there are also grant-making restrictions and associated fees to understand.
 Before you develop a strategic plan for your family’s giving, we suggest you talk to your team of advisors, who can help you explore the most appropriate approach for your unique objectives.

 Source: I.R.C.
 Section 170

-Wealth & Investment Management (WIM) provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.
+Wealth & Investment Management (WIM) offers financial products and services through bank and brokerage affiliates of Wells Fargo & Company.

-As required by law, all contributions to a donor-advised fund are under the exclusive legal control of the sponsoring public charity — in this case, National Philanthropic Trust.
-Neither Wells Fargo & Company and its affiliates nor National Philanthropic Trust provide legal advice.
-You should consult with your own tax and legal advisors to determine how this information may apply to your own situation.
-Whether any planned tax result is realized by you will depend on the specific facts of your situation at the time your taxes are prepared.
+Wells Fargo & Company and its affiliates do not provide tax or legal advice.
+This communication cannot be relied upon to avoid tax penalties.
+Please consult your tax and legal advisors to determine how this information may apply to your own situation.
+Whether any planned tax result is realized by you depends on the specific facts of your own situation at the time your tax return is filed.

 Donor-advised fund donations are irrevocable charitable gifts.
 The sponsoring organizations maintaining the fund have ultimate control over how the assets in the fund accounts are invested and distributed.
 Donor Advised Funds donors do not receive investment returns.
 The amount ultimately available to the Donor to make grant recommendations may be more or less than the Donor contributions to the Donor Advised Fund.
 While annual giving is encouraged, the Donor Advised Fund should be viewed as a long-term philanthropic program.
 Tax benefits depend upon your individual circumstances.
 You should consult your Tax Advisor.
 While the operations of the Donor Advised Fund and Pooled Income Funds are regulated by the Internal Revenue Service, they are not guaranteed or insured by the United States or any of its agencies or instrumentalities.
 Contributions are not insured by the FDIC and are not deposits or other obligations of, or guaranteed by, any depository institution.
 Donor Advised Funds are not registered under federal securities laws, pursuant to exemptions for charitable organizations.